x-labs-xyz/aaai-hcomp21-preferences/README.md

-# aaai-hcomp21-preferences
+# AAAI HCOMP 2021 - Conjoint Analysis of Human Preferences
-This repository contains code to support the analysis of [AAAI Conference on Human Computation and Crowdsourcing](https://www.humancomputation.com/) Paper ["Modeling Simultaneous Preferences for Age, Gender, Race, and Professional Profiles in Government-Expense Spending: a Conjoint Analysis"]()
+This repository contains code to support the analysis of the paper: "[Modeling Simultaneous Preferences for Age, Gender, Race, and Professional Profiles in Government-Expense Spending: a Conjoint Analysis]()" published in the 2021 Proceedings of [AAAI Conference on Human Computation and Crowdsourcing](https://www.humancomputation.com/)

 This repository and work may be cited as follows:
 ```